-24 March 2020 I Troubled Nepalese Australians are urging the younger members of the diaspora to enjoy responsibly after a 23-year-old man died in hospital following a nasty brawl between two groups of Nepalese youths.
+24 March 2020 I Troubled Nepalese Australians are urging young members of the diaspora to enjoy responsibly after a 23-year-old man dies in hospital following a nasty brawl between two groups of Nepalese youths.

 Community leaders have taken to Facebook to express their grief and condemn violent behaviours identifying the deceased as Amit Karki.
 The Kathmandu youth had been living in Australia for some four years.